Calciferol; Calcitrol; Cholecalciferol; Ergocalciferol

 Prevention of Falls

-People who have low levels of vitamin D are at greater risk of falling, and studies have found that taking a vitamin D supplement (700 - 1000 IU daily) may reduce that risk.
+People who have low levels of vitamin D are at greater risk of falling, and studies have found that taking a vitamin D supplement (700 to 1000 IU daily) may reduce that risk.
 In seniors, vitamin D may reduce falls by 22%.

 The four parathyroid glands are located in the neck.
 They make parathyroid hormone (PTH), which helps the body store and use calcium and phosphorus.
 Vitamin D is often used to treat disorders of the parathyroid gland.